 Some people love to try out new exotic recipes from different parts of the world.
 There’s nothing like the feeling of achievement one gets when they get to literally taste the fruits (among other things) of their labor.

 The Japanese Soul Cooking is a cookbook filled with over a 100 recipes of tasty Japanese dishes.
 It is put together by chef Tadashi Ono and Harris Salat and features some popular authentic home style recipes.
 Your recipient will love this if they like to cook.

 Gifts like this are loved because the recipient is rewarded with lots of cooking and learning experiences that they had because of your gift.
 Although, if you know they never cook and are happy with takouts, this won’t make them try, so pick another gift.

-Trends keep changing, style go in and out of fashion constantly, but there are classics that are just timeless.
-This Japanese apron is such design that will always be in fashion.
+Trends keep changing, styles go in and out of fashion constantly, but there are classics that are just timeless.
+This Japanese apron is such a design that will always be in fashion.
 It’s simple and stylish.

 A likable gift for any Japan loving woman.

 Understanding Japan: A Cultural History

 Any realist writer will tell you; no one reads anymore.
 Reading books is not as popular as it used to be.
 In the age of multitasking, binge watching crowds, we’ve lost the patience required to enjoy a good book.

 Now, people like to listen to the book while driving.
 So for those busy recipients who would appreciate learning about Japan’s rich cultural history, but don’t have time to read it, this book is an ideal solution.